elhamafzalizadeh/gatekeeper/README.md

 ### Creating Policy for RequiredProbes

-another example is K8sRequiredProbes policy.This policy Requires Pods to have readiness and/or liveness probes.
+Another example is K8sRequiredProbes policy.This policy Requires Pods to have readiness and/or liveness probes.

 ```
-cd ConstraintTemplate
+cd ../ConstraintTemplate
 sudo kubectl apply -f ConstraintTemplate-k8srequiredprobes.yaml

 ```